COVID-19 and your pets – Fact vs. Fiction

 To keep you informed, we’ve compiled a list of some of the inaccuracies we’ve been hearing, and the factual information you need to know to stay safe.

-MYTH: A dog tested positive for COVID-19, so that means my pets can get sick
+MYTH: A dog tested positive for COVID-19, so that means my pets can make me sick

-There is currently no evidence that domestic animals can catch COVID-19.
+There is currently no evidence that domestic animals can transmit the virus that causes COVID-19.
 The COVID-19 infection is primarily transmitted from person to person.
 Animal testing is not advised at this time.

 TRUTH: COVID-19 originated from an animal source.

 While it is true that COVID-19 emerged from an animal source and is now being transmitted between people, there is currently no evidence to show that animals can make humans sick with COVID-19.
-While is it true that the virus mutated to be able to affect humans, this is rare and at this time COVID-19 is considered a primarily a human illness.
+While is it true that the virus mutated to be able to affect humans, at this time COVID-19 is considered a primarily a human illness.

-MYTH: Since pets can’t get sick with COVID-19, I don’t have to worry about isolating my pet if I am under self-quarantine.
+MYTH: I don’t have to worry about isolating my pet if I am under self-quarantine.

 According to the Centers for Disease Control (CDC), contact with pets should be restricted while you are sick with COVID-19, until more is known about the virus.
 If possible, have another member of your household care for your pet while you are sick.
 If this is not an option and you must care for your pet while sick, please do not engage in close contact (cuddling, snuggling, being kissed or licked by your pet, or sharing food).
-Wash your hands before and after contact and wear a facemask.
+Wash your hands for at least 20 seconds with soap and water before and after contact and wear a facemask.

 TRUTH: You can still do a lot to interact with your dog.